Weighing in on all the scrutiny and criticism surrounding the ALS Ice Bucket Challenge.

 Unless you’ve been living under a rock this past month, you probably now know the story behind the plethora of videos people are posting of themselves dumping a bucket of ice water on their heads.
 Lately, most Facebook and Twitter feeds have been flooded by videos of the ALS Ice Bucket Challenge, a social media campaign designed to raise awareness and money for ALS research.

 Saying the challenge has gone viral doesn’t quite do it justice.
-It’s nothing new to see a certain news story or marketing campaign dominate social media chatter for a few days; but we’ve never seen anything take over social media for the duration this particular phenomenon has.
-We’ve grown accustomed to seeing a few celebrities join a campaign to support a cause; but we’ve never seen something so widespread to the point of drawing endorsements from hundreds of celebrities, including President George W. Bush, Bill Gates, and Charlie Sheen.
+It’s nothing new to see a certain news story or marketing campaign dominate social media chatter for a few days, but we’ve never seen anything take over social media for the duration this particular phenomenon has.
+We’ve grown accustomed to seeing a few celebrities join a campaign to support a cause; but we’ve never seen something so widespread to the point of drawing endorsements from hundreds of celebrities, including Bill Gates and Charlie Sheen.
 Talk about a powerful trio, albeit different types of power, but powerful nonetheless.

 The challenge was created with all intentions geared towards supporting the great cause of furthering ALS research.
 However, anything under this much scrutiny will eventually draw its share of criticism, whether fair or not.
 Although a vast majority of ALS Ice Bucket Challenge talk has been overwhelmingly positive, lately I’ve noticed a few more pessimists stepping out of their shadow to let their displeasure be known in hopes of stirring up some unnecessary commotion.
 A part of me doesn’t want to do them the dignity of even discussing what exactly it is about this challenge that apparently irritates them.
 However, I’ve decided to do the exact opposite, and address them as straightforward as possible, so that I can combat their cynical peeves.